stibbm/AWSCloudBackup/README.md

-# How to configure AWS Command Line with your account credentials
+# How to configure AWS Command Line Interface with your account credentials

 1 ) To allow program to upload to your AWS account you need to install AWS CLI